Rail directions: Netherlands

+Poland

-Polish railways also use parzysty and nieparzysty (even and odd) to designate line directions, with odd directions usually heading away from Warsaw (with some exceptions in place) and thus functionally the equivalent of the British "down" direction.
+Similarly, Polish railways also use parzysty and nieparzysty (even and odd) to designate line directions, with odd directions usually heading away from Warsaw (with some exceptions in place) and thus functionally the equivalent of the British "down" direction.
 The odd direction is the direction of increasing mileage.
 With rail traffic in Poland operating on the right-hand side, down/odd tracks are usually on the right on double-track lines, and signalling equipment numbering follows this.
 Train numbers adhere to this directional principle to the extreme: trains entering a line in opposite direction of their previous line will change numbers accordingly (with numbering pairs: 0/1, 2/3, 4/5, 6/7, 8/9), and to give an example, 1300 and 1301 are the exact same train in Poland, thus can be named train 1300/1, with the even and odd numbers applying over different sections of its journey.